Neurogenesis: Hippocampus

-Neurogenesis in other organisms
+In other organisms

 Neurogenesis has been best characterized in model organisms such as the fruit fly Drosophila melanogaster.
 Neurogenesis in these organisms occur in the medulla cortex region of their optic lobes.
 These organisms can represent a model for the genetic analysis of adult neurogenesis and brain regeneration.
-There has been research that discuss how the study of “damage-responsive progenitor cells” in Drosophila can help to identify regenerative neurogenesis and how to find new ways to increase brain rebuilding.
-Recently, a study was made to show how “low-level adult neurogenesis” has been identified in Drosophila, specifically in the medulla cortex region, in which neural precursors could increase the production of new neurons, making neurogenesis occur.
+There has been research that discuss how the study of "damage-responsive progenitor cells" in Drosophila can help to identify regenerative neurogenesis and how to find new ways to increase brain rebuilding.
+Recently, a study was made to show how "low-level adult neurogenesis" has been identified in Drosophila, specifically in the medulla cortex region, in which neural precursors could increase the production of new neurons, making neurogenesis occur.
 In Drosophila, Notch signaling was first described, controlling a cell-to-cell signaling process called lateral inhibition, in which neurons are selectively generated from epithelial cells.
 In some vertebrates, regenerative neurogenesis has also been shown to occur.

 Substance-induced neurogenesis

 An in vitro and in vivo study found that DMT present in the ayahuasca infusion promotes neurogenesis on the subgranular zone of the dentate gyrus in the hippocampus.
-A study showed that a low dose (0.1 mg/kg) of psilocybin given to mouse increased neurogenesis in the hippocampus 2 weeks after administration, while a high dose (1 mg/kg) significantly decreased neurogenesis.
-No orally-available drugs are knowned to elicit neurogenesis outside of the already neurogenic niches.
+A study showed that a low dose (0.1 mg/kg) of psilocybin given to mice increased neurogenesis in the hippocampus 2 weeks after administration, while a high dose (1 mg/kg) significantly decreased neurogenesis.
+No orally-available drugs are known to elicit neurogenesis outside of the already neurogenic niches.